-- Note: The only two areas for public/customer off-road parking in the village centre are the front of Jarman's (14 spaces) and the Tesco Express (9 spaces). - 8.1.4 Other useful data from the Neighbourhood Plan Survey that bears on this chapter show that 84% of respondents use their car daily, 66% of respondents travel to the High Street either daily or weekly and 93% of respondents were concerned about both the impact on village centre parking and the increased traffic in the village if more development is permitted. - 8.1.5 The objectives for this section are as follows: - M. Protect and enhance current public transport infrastructure to encourage residents and visitors to take advantage of the public transport available - N. Improve Road Safety on our roads in partnership with key stakeholders - O. Create safe routes and encourage alternative, sustainable modes of travel, including encouraging new technologies - P. Improve the village centre pedestrian environment for all abilities and needs
+Note: The only two areas for public/customer off-road parking in the village centre are the front of Jarman's (14 spaces) and the Tesco Express (9 spaces).

+- 8.1.4 Other useful data from the Neighbourhood Plan Survey that bears on this chapter show that 84% of respondents use their car daily, 66% of respondents travel to the High Street either daily or weekly and 93% of respondents were concerned about both the impact on village centre parking and the increased traffic in the village if more development is permitted. - 8.1.5 The objectives for this section are as follows: - L. Improve Road Safety in partnership with key stakeholders - M. Protect and enhance current public transport infrastructure to encourage residents and visitors to take advantage of the public transport available - N. Improve parking provision for the village centre to support shops and to ensure the free flow of traffic - O. Improve non-motorised accessibility to the village centre and safety of the pedestrian environment for all abilities and needs - P. Create safe routes and encourage alternative, sustainable modes of travel, including encouraging new technologies.